corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/api-core-types.md

 * Given a list of signatures, each signature is verified against the expected content.
-* The public keys corresponding to the signatures are matched against the leaves of the composite key tree in question, and the total combined weight of all children is calculated for every intermediary node.
-If all thresholds are satisfied, the composite key requirement is considered to be met.
+* The public keys corresponding to the signatures are matched against the leaves of the relevant composite key tree.
+The total combined weight of all children is calculated for every intermediary node.
+If all thresholds are satisfied, the composite key requirement is met.